evertonstz/telegram_switch_updates_bot/README.md

 #bug reports will be also sent via Pushbullet if PUSHBULLET_DEBUG is True
 PUSHBULLET_DEBUG = True
 PUSHBULLET_ACESS_TOKEN = o.6jDjfofsy82f56fjv
+#on PUSHBULLET_DEVICES separate multiple devices witn commas
-PUSHBULLET_DEVICES = Chrome
+PUSHBULLET_DEVICES = Chrome, Xiaomi Mi A2

 #Notify run don't use any kind of keys, but needs to be autenticated manually: https://notify.run/
 #bug reports will be also sent via notify.run if NOTIFYRUN_DEBUG is True
 NOTIFYRUN_DEBUG = True

-#The user IDs here aren't limited by USER_LIMIT (ie: can subscribe in as many game IDs as they want, be cautious, separate them by comma
+#The user IDs here aren't limited by USER_LIMIT (ie: can subscribe in as many game IDs as they want, be cautious.
+You can change this limit on the variables.py file
-#{TELEGRAM_ADM_CHATID} will only work if you set the TELEGRAM_ADM_CHATID above
+#{TELEGRAM_ADM_CHATID} will only work if you set the TELEGRAM_ADM_CHATID above, separate multiple IDs by commas
 UNLIMITED_USERS = ${TELEGRAM_ADM_CHATID}, 122354466

 #The limit of how many search results will be retrieved to the user when using the /s command